-Our purpose is to improve the process of industrial and societal assimilation of knowledge, through a stepwise and interactive approach considering the overall values chain associated with industrial, corporate and social processes.
-Thus IN+ acts in all steps of research, from the diagnosis of sustainable systems to the optimization of technological processes, going as far as engineering its own solutions, following a set of values:
+We aim to improve the industrial and societal assimilation of knowledge, through a stepwise and interactive approach considering the overall value-chain associated with industrial, corporate and social processes.
+Thus IN+ acts in all steps of research, from the diagnosis of systems to the optimization of processes, going as far as engineering its own solutions.

 Our most recent research aims to:

 Optimize energy processes through new research on microscale thermal phenomena and multiscale transport phenomena in energy systems, including interfacial transport in view of enhanced heat and mass transfer, fuel/liquid atomization, lean-combustion, burning biomass and gun-powder under unsteady combustion.

 Promote the development of cities, considering a) the complex interactions between people, technology, policy and urban infrastructures, to create “smarter citizens”; and b) the metabolism of urban areas, to support decision-making in energy and waste management networks.

 Foster science, technology and industry policies to help increase significantly the export of engineering products and services from Portugal in a time horizon of 2020 by deepening the understanding of new science, technology and business dynamics along the full value chain of emerging industry fields, including aeronautics and the sustainable exploration of Atlantic.